AmirStha/eks-case-study/README.md

 4. A Golang-based monitoring application that tracks pod lifecycle events.

 The MySQL database cluster and the web server components are deployed and managed using Helm charts.
 The Golang application is deployed locally.
-Note: The solution was implemented in an EKS (Elastic Kubernetes Service) cluster provisioned using A Cloud Guru's Sandbox environment
-> **Important:** The sandbox accounts are timeboxed and for the presentation, all components need to be reprovisioned.

 ## Components and Implementation